Part of twisted.internet.endpoints View Source

 private key and certificate files may be specified by the

-and certKey
+privateKey and certKey arguments:

-serverFromString( reactor, b"ssl:443:privateKey=key.pem:certKey=crt.pem")
+reactor, b"ssl:443:privateKey=key.pem:certKey=crt.pem")

-If a private key file name (privateKey
+If a private key file name (privateKey) isn't provided, a

 "server.pem" file is assumed to exist which contains the private

 key.
-If the certificate file name (certKey
+If the certificate file name (certKey) isn't provided,

 the private key file is assumed to contain the certificate as well.